alastairreid/mra_tools/README.md

 - arch.tag: all the instruction encodings and decode/execute ASL
 - regs.asl: type of each system register

-Various subsets of the architecture can be generated using these additional flags
+You can also extract various subsets of the full architecture specification.

-    --arch=AArch32
+For example, if you want a subset of the usermode AArch64 instructions, you can use the following command.

-    --arch=AArch64
+    make FILTER=--filter=usermode.json all

-    --arch=AArch32 --arch=AArch64
+The subset selected may not contain all the instructions you would want --- see [Subsetting][] for more details.

 ## Help